slqselina/slqselina.github.io/content/post/2017/11/armstrong-redwoods-and-austin-creek.md

 Trip Log:

-* 09:45am - start out from Pool Ridge Trailhead
+* 09:45am - Start out from Pool Ridge Trailhead
-* 10:19am - reach the junction with Loop Trail but somehow walked towards a private land by mistake
+* 10:19am - Reach the junction with Loop Trail but somehow walked into private property by mistake (_oops_)
-* 10:34am - back to the Pool Ridge Trailhead
+* 10:34am - Back to the Pool Ridge Trailhead
-* 11:16am - reach Armstrong Redwood Grove and break
+* 11:16am - Reach Armstrong Redwood Grove and break
-* 11:40am - move on to Discovery Trail and Pioneer Nature Trail
+* 11:40am - Move on to Discovery Trail and Pioneer Nature Trail
-* 11:52am - reach Visitor Center and hangout There
+* 11:52am - Reach Visitor Center and have a look around the gift shop
-* 12:03pm - start the East Ridge Trailhead
+* 12:03pm - Start the East Ridge Trailhead
-* 12:24pm - break (Kevy bothered to take out from his backpack the gas, pan and cup to boil water and make a hot coffee!)
+* 12:24pm - Break (Kevy bothered to take out from his backpack the gas, pan and cup to boil water and make a hot coffee!)
-* 12:51pm - move on
+* 12:51pm - Move on
-* 01:53pm - finish East Ridge Trail and start the Gilliam Creek Trail
+* 01:53pm - Finish East Ridge Trail and start the Gilliam Creek Trail
-* 02:49pm - hit Schoolhouse creek
+* 02:49pm - Hit Schoolhouse creek
-* 03:28pm - hit East Austin Creek Fire Road
+* 03:28pm - Hit East Austin Creek Fire Road
-* 04:02pm - start to ascend to Vista point
+* 04:02pm - Start assent to Vista point
-* 04:10pm - find a nice spot to watch the sunset and call it a day
+* 04:10pm - Find a nice spot to watch the sunset and call it a day

 <!--more-->

-Armstrong Redwoods State Natural Reserve was never in our top list if not because we happened to spend this Thanksgiving in Sacramento, and we didn't know it borders right with Austin Creek State Recreation Area until arriving at the Reserve's entrance.
-Though comparing other redwood parks we have been to Armstrong Redwood Grove was quite a small one, the whole area makes an easy nice getaway from big cities (like Sacramento or San Francisco) with several trails possible to be done in one day, which provide contrasting landscapes and abound with wildlife (including rattle snakes and mountain lions, luckily we didn't run into the latter one).
-No wonder the campground and the redwood grove turned out to be extremely busy during the holiday.
-We first combined Pool Ridge Trail with East Ridge Trail as a 5.6 mile loop, then took part of Gilliam Creek Trail right across the road from Pool Ridge Trailhead and kind of looped back to the vista point nearby where we camped, which added up approximately 3.6 more miles.
+Armstrong Redwoods State Natural Reserve was never on our radar but we we happened to spend Thanksgiving in Sacramento and this [CA state park](https://www.parks.ca.gov/?page_id=452) is only about 3 hours west.
+Compared to other redwood parks that we've visited, [Armstrong Redwoods Grove](https://www.parks.ca.gov/?page_id=450) was quite small.
+The whole area makes for an easy getaway from the nearby urban centers (Sacramento or San Francisco.)
+It has several trails that can be knocked out in one day.
+It provides contrasting landscapes and is abound with wildlife including rattlesnakes and mountain lions.
+Fortunately, we didn't run into the latter.
+It was a small wonder that the [campground](https://www.hipcamp.com/california/austin-creek-state-recreation-area/bullfrog-pond-campground)  and the [redwood grove](https://www.parks.ca.gov/?page_id=450) turned out to be extremely busy during the holiday.
+The ranger informed us, "Black Friday is our busiest day of the year."
+Signage at the trailheads warns of extreme temperatures in the summer.

+For this hike, we first combined Pool Ridge Trail with East Ridge Trail as a 5.6 mile loop.
+Then we descended part of Gilliam Creek Trail and looped back to the vista point above the campground adding approximately 3.6 miles.

 {{< figure src="/img/2017/11/armstrong-redwoods-and-austin-creek-b.jpg"  >}}
 Just a few paces after Pool Ridge Trailhead, an idyllic misty mountain scene quickly unfolded in front of us.
 Didn't expect this!

 {{< figure src="/img/2017/11/armstrong-redwoods-and-austin-creek-c.jpg"  >}}
-The way down to the redwood grove is mostly effortless descending, which means an equal amount of ascending to be occurring later while completing the loop, not that easy ...
+The way down to the redwood grove is an effortless descent, which means an equal amount of ascending when completing the loop, not that easy ...

 {{< figure src="/img/2017/11/armstrong-redwoods-and-austin-creek-n.jpg"  >}}
 Colorful fallen leaves